MrPsycho5/personal-website/source/_posts/Proxmox-on-OVH-Kimsufi-behind-single-IP-NAT.md

 ### Plex Media Server

-Plex media server not only requires TCP ports, but also some UDP ports.
+Plex Media Server not only requires TCP ports, but also some UDP ports.
 Fortunately, it's as simple as changing the `tcp` to `udp` in the command.
 This time 30053 is going to be the SSH port.

 TCP: 3005; 32400; 8324; 32469 UDP: 1900; 5353; 32410